mautic/documentation/leads/manage_fields.md

 ![](http://drop.dbh.li/image/190V1w2j2P1Z/Image%202014-11-16%20at%209.34.35%20PM.png)

 You will notice the group column which will show you where the specific field will be shown on the lead profile.
+In the last column, you may see several icons which signify various properties of the field:

-Also, the last column which demonstrates which fields are protected (shown with a lock).
-These fields are unable to be removed as they are used by the core installation.
-The second icon demonstrates those fields which can be used in search results.
+1. Lock icon - These fields are unable to be removed as they are used by the core installation.
+2. List icon - These fields can be used as filters of smart lists.
+3. Asterisks icon - These fields are required when filling in the lead form
+4. Globe icon - These fields are publicly updatable through the tracking pixel URL query (see [Lead Monitoring]](http://docs.mautic.org/leads/lead_monitoring.html) for more details).

 ### Published Fields